Meet Our Leadership Team.

-Shannon resides in Marlboro, with her husband, Dave, three children, Jayden, Juliana and Giavanna, her Australian Shepherd, Benji and Bernese Mountain Dog, Bruno.
+Shannon resides in Marlboro, with her husband, Dave, four children, Jayden, Juliana, Giavanna and Vincenzo and her Bernese Mountain Dog, Bruno.

 Philip Mehl, LMSW, NHA, RAC-CT has worked in health care for over 25 years.
 He has experience working as a Social Worker and Director in long term care, acute care, medical surgical units, emergency departments and trauma centers.
 Philip did his undergraduate studies in Social Work at New York University and obtained his MSW from Columbia University.
 He received his Nursing Home Administrator’s License in 2008 and has helped facilities reach and maintain 5 Stars on the Medicare.gov website.
 Philip serves as a consultant for LeadingAge New York, where he assists other long term care facilities develop quality systems.
 He has been the recipient of Leadership awards from The American College of Health Care Administrators and The Healthcare Association of New York State.

 Philip brings to his work a strong focus on Person Centered Care, workplace culture, and sustaining quality initiatives through team building, effective communication, and root cause analysis.
 Philip has a strong background in music and theater and spends his time between New York City and the Hudson Valley, where he currently lives with his husband and two beautiful daughters.